ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 When it is desired to create a new virtual or bare-metal server on a specific VLAN, it is necessary to use the **Softlayer Device** menu on the **[Softlayer Dashboard](https://control.softlayer.com/)**.
 This dialog allows the target VLAN to be specified when a new device is provisioned.
 Note you will be prompted to enter your IBM ID again.
 It is not possible to specify VLANs when ordering servers from the {{site.data.keyword.Bluemix_notm}} services catalog, or the default infrastructure console.
 {:note}

+A virtual server is created at this point to aid in diagnosis of VRA configuration errors.
+Successful access to the VSI is validated over the {{site.data.keyword.Bluemix_notm}} private network before access to it is routed via the VRA in a later step.

 1. Order a [virtual server](https://control.softlayer.com/devices)

 2. Select **Public Virtual Server** and the billing type (hourly).